FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 Let's curate the game Zenerchi.
 The first step is to add the ActiveX Control to the ActiveX folder in FPSoftware.
 Here is the location we'll use for Zenerchi:
 `ActiveX\ZenerchiWeb.1.0.0.10\zenerchi.1.0.0.10.dll`

-**Creating a Registry Backup from an ActiveX Control**
+**Creating a Registry State from an ActiveX Control**

 The first time an ActiveX Control is added to Flashpoint, a curator must create an ActiveX Import.
 This is accomplished with the following command line, substituting the ActiveX Control's location.
 If not run as administrator, the curator will be asked to launch as Administrator User.
-This command line is NOT to be included in the curation metadata, it is only used to create the Registry Backup.
+This command line is NOT to be included in the curation metadata, it is only used to create the Registry State.

 `FlashpointSecurePlayer "ActiveX\ZenerchiWeb.1.0.0.10\zenerchi.1.0.0.10.dll" "http://www.shockwave.com/content/zenerchi/sis/index.html" --activex`

 This will produce a file in the FlashpointSecurePlayerConfigs folder called `activex.zenerchiweb.1.0.0.10.zenerchi.1.0.0.10.dll.config`.
 This file may be included in the curation as if it existed at the URL of http://flashpointsecureplayerconfigs/activex.zenerchiweb.1.0.0.10.zenerchi.1.0.0.10.dll.config and it will be downloaded from the Flashpoint Server by Flashpoint Secure Player when required.

-**Using the Registry Backup**
+**Using the Registry State**

 To use the ActiveX Control, `--activex` is removed from the end of the command line.
 This is the command line the curation metadata may include.